Greif Is Starting To Look Interesting - Just As Analysts Are Bailing

 The question with Greif (NYSE:GEF) (NYSE:GEF.B) essentially is, "How much turnaround is left?"
 Admittedly, that's not a brilliant insight on my part; it's obviously been the chief concern of analysts over the past few quarters, as operational improvements have boosted earnings and led the stock to better than double from February lows.
-And with Greif's various end markets both cyclical and relatively low-growth, and the company still walking away from certain low-margin business, there's unlikely to be some sort of massive top-line tailwind.
+And with Greif's various end markets both cyclical and relatively low-growth, and the company still walking away from certain low-margin business, there's unlikely to be some sort of massive top line tailwind.

-All told, Greif's "transformation", as management has referred to it, is well along the way.
+All told, Greif's "transformation," as management has referred to it, is well along the way.
 The company now has to get to the more difficult work of simply executing and finding modest ways to drive efficiencies across a still far-flung and diverse set of businesses - and the core question is how much benefit that more difficult work can have.

 The Street, at least, seems to think that means growth is at an end.
 No fewer than four firms have downgraded GEF in the last six weeks (three to Neutral, and BMO to 'underperform' last week).
 Personally, I'm not quite as pessimistic.
 FY17 guidance (Greif fiscal years end in October) looks pretty solid, even including interest and tax rate benefits.
 Greif management seemed pretty insistent on the Q4 conference call that there was more room to improve margins, and the fact that the company hasn't turned its focus to M&A seems to support that assertion.

-Considering the nature of packaging end markets, a 17x+ forward P/E multiple might not look terribly attractive; but free cash flow multiples are lower, and nearing the point where essentially zero growth is priced in.
+Considering the nature of packaging end markets, a 17x+ forward P/E multiple might not look terribly attractive, but free cash flow multiples are lower, and nearing the point where essentially zero growth is priced in.
 Meanwhile, the Class B shares (which are more expensive and assigned a greater portion of net income and dividends) are nearing a 4% yield, which could provide support.
 I'm not sure $52 is a great price for the Class A shares, but it's not far from one, and I can't help but think the Street might be getting off before the top of the ride.

 Is The Greif Story Over?